714Lemons/gpt-commit-generator/README.md

 - Prompts the user to run "git add --all" before generating the commit message
 - Saves the generated commit message to a file in the workspace

+To run it, open the command pallete and type in: gernerateCommit

 ## Requirements

 To use the "gpt-commit-generator" extension, you need to have the following dependencies installed: